johnosullivan/WSP/README.md

 ### public void OrderTest()

 This is a full test of a order.
 Customer and Partner with products are created.
 The customer creates a order with a product of partner.
 The order is process and status is checked on both ends.
 A simulated shipped of product of partner is done and status is checked yet again.
+Also gets the report for the product.

 ### public void OrderTestCancel()